-The Community Room and common areas of Rainier Place are to be used for meetings, programs, and individual student needs (watching television, playing pool, studying, etc.).
+The common areas are to be used for meetings, programs, and individual housing student needs (watching television, playing pool, studying, etc.).
 Permission for organized gatherings, which are not directly related to a staff program, requires the approval of the Housing Staff.
 Non-residents may only use the common areas when accompanied by a resident outside of office hours.
 In that case, the resident is responsible for the guest's actions and will pay for any damages caused by that guest.
 (See Guest Policy)

 Private Functions: Residents may reserve the Community Room for private functions such as birthdays, parties or other social gatherings approved by the Housing Office.
 Private functions must be reserved between the hours of 9am-10pm, Monday through Saturday.
-Residents must come to the front desk to request approval to use the space at least 2 weeks before the planned event.
-The host of the event is responsible for cleanup and restoring the Community Room to its original state, otherwise a \$100 cleaning fee will be charged.
+Residents can sign up on the google form (see flyers around the building) or come to the front desk to request approval to use the space at least 2 days before the planned event.
+The host of the event is responsible for cleanup and restoring the Community Room to its original state; otherwise a \$100 cleaning fee will be charged.

-Outdoor Patio: The outdoor patio is for the general use of Rainier Place as well as programming put on by the Housing Office or for private functions.
-Barbeques must be authorized and have written approval by the Housing Office Staff.
+Outdoor Space: The outdoor patio in Rainier Place (connected to Rainier Place Community Room) and the Triton Court Yard are for the general use of students in housing, as well as programming put on by the Housing Office or for private functions.
+Barbeques or other private functions in these outdoor spaces must be authorized and have written approval by the Housing Office Staff.
 The same cleanup policies for the Community Room apply to the outdoor patio.